CRS

 Adverse Reactions

-- DLBCL/HGBCL: Most common (≥20%) adverse reactions were CRS, fatigue, musculoskeletal pain, injection site reactions, pyrexia, abdominal pain, nausea, and diarrhea.
-Most common Grade 3 to 4 laboratory abnormalities (≥10%) were decreased lymphocytes, decreased neutrophils, decreased white blood cells, decreased hemoglobin, and decreased platelets.
+- EPKINLY as monotherapy for LBCL or FL: Most common (≥20%) adverse reactions were CRS, injection site reactions, fatigue, musculoskeletal pain, fever, diarrhea, COVID-19, rash, and abdominal pain.
+Most common Grade 3 to 4 laboratory abnormalities (≥10%) were decreased lymphocytes, decreased neutrophils, decreased hemoglobin, and decreased platelets.

-- FL: Most common (≥20%) adverse reactions were injection site reactions, CRS, COVID-19, fatigue, upper respiratory tract infection, musculoskeletal pain, rash, diarrhea, pyrexia, cough, and headache.
-The most common Grade 3 to 4 laboratory abnormalities (≥10%) were decreased lymphocytes, decreased neutrophils, decreased white blood cells, and decreased hemoglobin.
+- EPKINLY in combination with lenalidomide and rituximab for FL: Most common (≥20%) adverse reactions were rash, upper respiratory tract infection, fatigue, injection site reactions, constipation, diarrhea, CRS, pneumonia, COVID-19, and fever.
+The most common Grade 3 to 4 laboratory abnormalities (≥10%) were decreased neutrophils, decreased lymphocytes, and decreased platelets.

 Use in Specific Populations